The Forgotten King of Wine Exporters: The Algerian Wine Industry

 Reason 3: Tighter Restrictions

 Even those who attempted to export wine were faced with further challenges.
-For example, the EEC set regulations on the type of bottle that wine that was needed to sell wine in Europe.
+For example, the EEC set regulations on the type of bottle wine needed to be packaged in to sell in Europe.
 Meaning Algerians had to buy bottles from the EEC if it wished to sell them to European countries.

 Algerian Wine Trade Dried Up

-Algeria tried to find other markets in response to these efforts to maintain Algerian exports.
+Algeria tried to find other markets to sell their wine in response to these new regulations.

 The EEC locked Algeria out causing the wine trade to dry up in the 1960s.
-By the early 21st century, Algeria’s wine production accounted for just 0.2% of the global total and a tiny 0.1% of the world’s wine exports.
-Thus, in the early twentieth century, the world’s premier wine exporter is barely considered amongst the echelons of the world’s top wine-producing countries today.
+By the early 21st century, Algeria’s wine production accounted for just 0.2% of the global totaland a tiny 0.1% of the world’s wine exports.
+Thus, in the early twentieth century, the world’s largest wine exporter is barely considered amongst the echelons of the world’s top wine-producing countries today.

 Algerian wine history is complex and deeply intertwined with politics, mainly colonization and then the independence of Algeria.
 In the 1930s, Algeria had grown into the world’s largest exporter of wine.
 However, when the French ceded control in 1962, things soon turned south for Algeria’s wine industry.